taohuang-ubc/DSCI_522_GROUP_311/README.md

 ## Proposal

+### Research Question

+The specific questions to be addressed are:

+- Given the Physicochemical lab test, how is the wine quality?
+- What feature most strongly predict whether a wine is good or not?
+- What is the average pH value of wines rated as good?

 ### Data Description

 The dataset used in our milestone project is related to the Portuguese "Vinho Verde" wine.
 It was sourced from the UCI Machine Learning Repository and can be found [here]( http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
-There There are in total 11 features from physicochemical lab tests, and one response from sensory test
+There are 1599 observations in the dataset.
+The 11 features from physicochemical lab tests and one response from sensory test are listed as below:

 **Input variables/features:**